ObolNetwork/charon/docs/architecture.md

 type Scheduler interface {
   // Subscribe registers a callback for triggering a duty.
-  Subscribe(func(context.Context, Duty, FetchArgSet) error) }
+  Subscribe(func(context.Context, Duty, FetchArgSet) error)

+  // AwaitProposer returns the block proposer for the slot (if in the cluster).
+  AwaitProposer(context.Context, slot int64) (Pubkey, error)
+}
 ```
 > ℹ️ Components of the workflow are decoupled from each other.
 They are stitched together by callback subscriptions.